ravindu644/Ubuntu-Chroot/README.md

 ## 🐛 Known issues

-These types of issues won't be fixed as they are not practical inside an Android environment with a stripped-down Linux kernel.
-If you have a GKI kernel, these are 99% impossible:

 1. **Snap and Flatpak support**

     - Snap and Flatpak are not native applications like those we install from `.deb`, `.AppImage`, or APT.
 They are containerized applications running in an isolated environment without any privileged access.